mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_build/html/_sources/docs/Deployment_Infrastructure.md

 - No unexpected system updates
 - An isolated environment that does not depend on your laptop

 This makes it ideal for **reproducible experiments**, a key MLOps requirement.
-If your code runs today on the VM, it will run the same way tomorrow—
-because nothing changes unless *you* change it.
+If your code runs today on the VM, it will run the same way tomorrow, because nothing changes unless *you* change it.

 ---